bingliang-zh/LeetCode/TopInterviewQuestions/Medium.md

 The robot can only move either down or right at any point in time.
 The robot is trying to reach the bottom-right corner of the grid (marked 'Finish' in the diagram below).
 How many possible unique paths are there?

-Comments: looks like a Pascal's Triangle（杨辉三角形）.
+Comments: Looks like a Pascal's Triangle（杨辉三角形）.

 ```typescript
 // typescript